 - TEFL (Teaching English as a Foreign Language) is a course focused on teaching abroad.

 - TESOL (Teaching English to Speakers of Other Languages) focuses more on teaching English to second language learners in an English speaking country.
-This is what Stevo and I have, and it has served us well to find jobs in both Cambodia and China.
+This is what Stevo and I have, and it has served us well to find jobs teaching English in Cambodia and in China.

 - CELTA (Certificate in English Language Teaching to Adults) is the most preferred certificate by schools as it is known to be the most strenuous course and is certified by Cambridge.

-Having any of these certificates will provide more opportunities when looking for a teaching job.
+Having any of these certificates will provide more opportunities when looking for a job teaching English in Cambodia.

-We have partnered with myTEFL, a reputable leader in TEFL/TESOL training programs, to bring you a discount on their courses.
-Use our code TWOCAN35 for a 35% discount.
-Check out myTEFL’s courses here.
+We have partnered with MyTEFL, a reputable leader in TEFL/TESOL training programs, to bring you a discount on their courses.
+Use our code TWOCAN35 when you checkout for a 35% discount.
+View MyTEFL’s course options.

 Who are schools looking for?

-Schools primarily hire teachers who hold a passport from Canada, the U.S.A., Australia, New Zealand, the U.K. or South Africa.
-Teachers from non-native English speaking countries will have a more difficult time finding teaching jobs, however it is possible.
+The average English school in Cambodia want to hire teachers with a passport from Canada, the U.S.A., Australia, New Zealand, the U.K. or South Africa.
+Teachers from non-native English speaking countries will have a more difficult time finding a job teaching English in Cambodia.
+However, it is possible.

-The sad reality is that some schools in Asia have prejudices toward black and Asian applicants.
+The sad reality is that some schools in Asia are prejudiced against Black and Asian applicants.
 Black and Asian applicants will have an easier time finding work at foreign-owned and run schools.

-Are there other positions available in schools aside from teaching?
+Are there positions available other than teaching English in Cambodia?